Andrej-Kautsevich/RS-SCHOOL-projects/typescript-essentials/index.md

 6. **Generics in TypeScript**: Generics are a feature in TypeScript that are not supported in JavaScript.
 Generics are code templates that you can define and reuse throughout your codebase.
 They provide a way to tell functions, classes, or interfaces what type you want to use when you call it.
 It has syntax `< >`.
 Generics provides more flexibility when working with types, enable code reuse, reduce the need to use the any type.

 7. **Work with External Libraries in TypeScript**: From this module, I’ve learned how to organize code using modules and import an external type library.
 Modules have been a feature of JavaScript since ES6, so they are also supported by TypeScript.
 Modules provide a way to organize and categorize your code, enabling you to group related code together.
 In real projects third-party libraries are often used.
 However, the JavaScript library may not have type definitions.
 As static typing is a primary reason to use TypeScript, it's possible to use external type for almost all common libraries, many of them can be found in a open-source project `DefinitelyTyped` and others.

+8. **Organize Code with Namespaces in TypeScript**: Namespaces are a TypeScript-specific way to organize and categorize your code, enabling you to group related code together.
+Namespaces allow you to group variables, functions, interfaces, or classes related to business rules in one namespace and security in another.
+Unlike modules namespaces allows you to keep code in one file.
+Code inside a namespace is pulled from the global scope and into the scope of the namespace.
+This placement can help you avoid naming conflicts between components in the global namespace and can be beneficial when working with distributed development teams that may use similar component names.

+    To make a function or class available to code outside of the namespace, athe export keyword before its name is used.
+It's also possible to organize code using nested namespaces.
+You may want to create an alias to shorten and simplify code.

+    Modules offer some additional benefits that namespaces do not.
+So, for new projects, modules are recommended for code organization.